 - Double-click the yellow Decorations text, highlight the existing content, and type in your information.
 This title should be one of the main categories for planning your conference (“Select Venue,” “Recruit Sponsors,” “Registration,” etc).

-- Click on a blank cell in the Phase column, under the cell that says Bring beverages, and type in another category.
-Highlight the entire row, from the Done column through the Started column, click the background color tool and click yellow.
+- Click on a blank cell in the Phase column and type in another category.
+Highlight the entire row, from the Done column through the Started column, click the paint bucket icon, and click yellow.
 Repeat for as many category rows needed.

 - Click on the cell under the new category created (in this example, it’s “Event Marketing”) and add a sub-sub-task, such as “Social Media.”
 Next, click the Indent button in the toolbar to turn the new categories you just created into sub-tasks.
 Repeat for all new categories.

-- For each row, under the Progress column, click the cell and choose a shaded circle that matches the progress in the drop-down menu.
-This will let you easily view how much of a specific task has been accomplished.
+- For each row, under the Status column, click the cell and choose a symbol that matches the progress in the drop-down menu.
+This can be a green check, a yellow exclamation point, or a red 'X' mark.
+This will let you easily view how much of a specific task has been accomplished, or if it is on hold.

 - Under the Assigned To column, click a cell and select the assignee from the pop-up menu.
 You can even add contacts who don’t work for the company.